epam/edp-keycloak-operator/docs/api.md

-KeycloakStatus defines the observed state of Keycloak
+KeycloakStatus defines the observed state of Keycloak.

 <table>
     <thead>